greatwall2704/gepa-ii-agent/README.md

 ## What Can GEPA Optimize?

-- **Compound LLM programs:** Multi-stage and multi-module LLM systems with orchestrated control flow.
+- **Compound AI Systems:** Multi-stage and multi-module LLM systems with orchestrated control flow (for example, DSPy, LangChain, etc.)
 - **Agents or tools with text instructions:** Any system where text determines behavior (e.g., prompt sets, user guides, modular agent instructions).
 - **Code:** GEPA can be leveraged to evolve critical code snippets against performance and correctness metrics.
 - **Any system whose key behaviors are controlled by editable textual components.**